Bagh Stallions

-Bagh Stallions (Urdu: باغ سٹالینس) is a Pakistani professional T20 franchise cricket team competes in the Kashmir Premier League.
-Umar Amin is the captain and Abdul Rehman is the coach of the team.
-The franchise represents Bagh which is the chief town and district headquarters of Bagh District.
+Bagh Stallions (Urdu: باغ سٹالینس) is a Pakistani professional T20 franchise cricket team that competes in the Kashmir Premier League.
+Umar Amin is the captain and Abdul Rehman the coach of the team.
+The franchise represents Bagh which is the chief town and district headquarters of Bagh District in Azad Kashmir.

 History

 2021 season

 Bagh Stallions won 2 matches and lost 3 matches in the group stage.
 They missed out on the playoffs due to their net run rate being worse than Overseas Warriors which meant that they were knocked out in the group stage.

 2022 season

-In July 2022, Kamran Akmal was announced as Bagh Stallion’s icon player.
+In July 2022, Kamran Akmal was announced as Bagh Stallion's icon player.